Sansait/Fillit/README.md

 ## Summary

-_Fillit is a project who let you discover and/or familiarize yourself with a recurring problematic in programming : searching for the optimal solution among a huge set of pos- sibilities.
-In this particular project, you will be charged of creating an algorithm which fits some Tetriminos together into the smallest possible square._
+_Fillit is a project witch let you discover and/or familiarize yourself with a recurring problematic in programming : searching for the optimal solution among a huge set of possibilities.
+In this particular project, you will be charged of creating an algorithm which fits some Tetriminos together into the smallest square._
-_A Tetriminos is a 4-blocks geometric figure that most of you might knows thanks to the popular game Tetris._
+_A Tetriminos is a 4-blocks geometric figure that most of you might know thanks to the popular game Tetris._

 [Changelog here](https://github.com/Sansait/Fillit/blob/master/changelog.md)